ps-pat/Moonshine.jl/docs/src/quickstart.md

 ## Ancestral Recombination Graphs: the [`Arg`](@ref) Type
 Instances of [`Tree`](@ref) are built on top of instances of [`Sample`](@ref).
-The idea behind this design is conceptual: coalescent trees contain all the information present in the associated sample and more, namely a topology and coalescence times.
-Of course, as far as we are concerned, this is merely a convenient fiction as we have no first-hand knowledge of the tree: we literally inferred it from the sample!
+The design behind this is conceptual: coalescent trees contain all the information present in the associated sample and more, namely a topology and coalescence times.
+Of course, as far as we are concerned, this is merely a convenient fiction since we have no direct knowledge of the tree: we literally inferred it from the sample!
 But don't think about that too much.
 After all, we are mathematicians (of sorts), so let's assume our trees are actual ancestries.
 We can further improve on them by sampling recombination events.
-Hence, it should come at no surprise that instances of [`Arg`](@ref), Moonshine's tailor-made type to represent ARGs, are built on top of instances of [`Tree`](@ref).
+Hence, it should come as no surprise that instances of [`Arg`](@ref), Moonshine's tailor-made type to represent ARGs, are built on top of instances of [`Tree`](@ref).
 You should be equally unsurprised when you learn that they can be constructed in much the same way as [`Tree`](@ref) were